-This guidance covers the submission of electronic regulatory information for all human medicinal products falling within the competence of NCAs in the EEA as well as the EMA.
-This includes but is not limited to prescription, over the counter medicines, innovative and generic product submissions.
-The product types include for example small molecules, biotech products, herbals, vaccines, homeopathics or blood products.
+This guidance covers the submission of electronic regulatory information for all human medicinal products falling within the competence of NCAs in the EU/EEA as well as the EMA.
+This includes, but is not limited to, both prescription and over the counter medicinal product submissions, as innovative, generic and biosimilar product submissions.
+The product types include for example small molecules, biotech products, herbals, vaccines, homeopathic products or blood products.